parrt/cs601/lectures/agile.md

 Writing software is a big fat mess and is usually tangled up with bureaucracy and Human collaboration issues.
 As development progresses, software typically becomes more and more fragile and more and more buggy.
 As we've discussed, it's rare that a system is delivered that actual does what the customer wants (let alone on time).

-To fix the problem, people tried to apply engineering principles to the problem.
+To fix the problem, people have tried to apply engineering principles to the problem.
 That "analyze, design, implement, test" sequence is what I was taught as an undergraduate in the early 80's.
 That _waterfall method_ produces software that is inflexible, late, and most importantly doesn't do what the user wants.
 Apparently it's not the solution.

 The problem is that users don't know what they want until you start showing them something.
 Quoting Tom Burns: